smash-transport/smash-vhlle-hybrid/docs/user/CHANGELOG/index.md

     **Changes:**

+    :new: &nbsp; The name of the framework is changed from SMASH-vHLLE-hybrid to Hybrid-handler.
+Since the handler is a tool to facilitate running hybrid simulations and the underlying stage modules can be varied, this generic name is more precise.
+Nevertheless, the SMASH-vHLLE-hybrid approach is still part of this framework.

     :new: &nbsp; Added `Add_corona_from_IC_and_Hydro` configuration key in the `Afterburner` module, which merges the files containing corona particles from :file_folder: ***IC*** and :file_folder: ***Hydro*** into the particle lists sampled in :file_folder: ***Sampler***.

     :new: &nbsp; Added new valid config key `hydro_coordinate_system` for SMASH sampler to handle hydrodynamic simulations in Cartesian coordinates properly, additional to the runs in tau-eta frame.